Cabralcm/bicubic/README.md

 Linear methods of interpolation are common place in nearly every piece of technology in modern life.

-Some methods of linear interpolation for 2D dataset (e.g. images) include:
+Some methods of linear interpolation for 2D datasets (e.g. images) include:

 1) Nearest Neighbor
 2) Bilinear